killtheyak/killtheyak.github.io/README.md

 <cite>- Jeremy H. Brown</cite>

-[Kill The Yak][KillTheYak] is a website with formulae that will reduce the time you spend yak shaving.
+[Kill The Yak][KillTheYak] is a website with guides that will reduce the time you spend yak shaving.

 If you are interesting in contributing content, see the [killtheyak-pages][] repo.

+## Hacking

+Kill The Yak is a small Flask app that uses Flask-FlatPages and Flask-Frozen to build the static content.
+The app itself lives in the [killtheyak/ directory](https://github.com/killtheyak/killtheyak.github.com/tree/master/killtheyak).
+Feel free to use, modify, or just browse around.

+## License

 Licensed under the [MIT License](https://github.com/killtheyak/killtheyak.github.com/blob/master/LICENSE).